Tochal Complex: Tochal Ski Resort & Tochal tennis academy

 Peak: This slope starts from the foot of Tochal (at 3850 m) and ends at the hotel (at 3550 m).
-The slope is 1200 m long and is very suitable.
-There are a Doppelmayr chairlift and a teleski improvised to transfer skiers.
-Because of the height of the ski slope in station 7 (more than 3,500 m above sea level), like the Alvares Ski Resort, in Sabalan, Azarbaijan, Iran, the slopes are covered with snow for more than five months a year.

 Western Foothill: This slope is on the western foothill of the Tochal Mountain.
 The length of the ski slope is 900 m, the peak being 3,750 metres m is high and the lowest spot, Tochal Hotel, is 3550 metres high.
 A Poma chairlift is on this slope for skiers.

 Tochal Hotel

 The Tochal Hotel is 3550 m above sea level.
 It is near Mount Tochal and weather-permitting, it takes about an hour to hit the peak.The hotel has near 30 different rooms, a restaurant, entertainment facilities, coffee shop and other facilities.